schnarkus/org.dieschnittstelle.iam.mwf.app.skeleton/README.md

 - If you use node v22 on MacOS, additionally run the following two commands:
   - npm update --save webpack
   - npm update --save webpack-dev-server
+The reported vulnerability issues refer to issues of the development tools for building the application, not to the application itself.

 # Development Run
 In the project directory, run: npm run serve